Let us learn how to implement round robin scheduling algorithm in C programming with its explanation, output, advantages, disadvantages and much more.

-Therefore, every process gets uniformly distributed execution time.
-In Round Robin Algorithm, every process gets equal time of execution which is defined by the quantum time.
+In round robin algorithm, every process gets an equal time of execution which is defined by the quantum time.
 Therefore, no process will be able to hold the CPU for a longer time period.

 int i, limit, total = 0, x, counter = 0, time_quantum;

 int wait_time = 0, turnaround_time = 0, arrival_time, burst_time, temp;

 printf("\nEnter Total Number of Processes:\t");

 printf("\nEnter Time Quantum:\t");